APPLICATIONS for the 2014 SRP will be accepted through January 15, 2014.

 We look forward to meeting you (or in many cases seeing you again) and hearing what you have to offer.
-Every year, hearing more than 200 auditions in New York City, we're always happy to hear someone new and exciting, or to hear how much progress someone has made in the last year.
+Every year, hearing up to 250 auditions in New York City, we're always happy to hear someone new and exciting, or to hear how much progress someone has made in the last year.
 We want you to be great, because that makes our jobs that much easier!
 We hope that you will also consider your audition for dell'Arte Opera Ensemble an opportunity to practice the craft of auditioning.

 Please take a moment to read below what to expect at your dell'Arte Opera Ensemble Audition.

-We are proud to announce the creation of the OSGOOD/DELL'ARTE OPERA ENSEMBLE PRIZE, to be awarded in 2 Categories at the conclusion of the Standard Repertoire Project in August, 2013.
-Category 1 is an audition prize, and Category 2 is a performance/development prize.
+We are proud to announce the creation of the OSGOOD/DELL'ARTE OPERA ENSEMBLE PRIZE, to be awarded in 2 Categories at the conclusion of the Standard Repertoire Project in August, 2014.
+Category 1 is an Audition Prize, and Category 2 is a Participation Prize.
 Between 1 and 3 singers in each Category's recipients will receive between $1000 and $2500.
 All participants will be automatically considered for prizes in both categories - no special application is required.

 - If a scheduling conflict develops with your audition time after it is assigned, we will do our best to accommodate a request for a change.
 ALL communication should be via email sent to email@example.com; please avoid calling our offices if at all possible.